Marconi Research Centre: Origins

 Marconi Company chose to establish itself in Chelmsford shortly after the company was founded in 1897.
 It first acquired the former silk-works on Hall Street before expanding to a new factory, the New Street Works, in 1912.
 At the same time a formal Research Department was founded under the auspices of Charles Samuel Franklin near the original Hall Street works.

 The facilities were placed under the direction of the Admiralty at the outbreak of the First World War.
 When the Marconi Company resumed control in 1919, it was two years before the Research Department was reconstituted under H. J. Round, who had previously worked for Franklin, with a separate research team now formed under Franklin himself.
 Thomas Eckersley started working for Marconi at this time.

 By 1924 the Marconi Company had developed short wave radio technology sufficiently to be awarded a contract from the Post Office to run elements of the Imperial Wireless Chain.
 Further research groups were developed, including one working on television.
 In 1936 it was decided to bring together the various radio, television and telephony research teams in a single location.
 A site was bought in Great Baddow because it was deemed sufficiently far from potential sources of electrical interference for all research work to be carried out without problems.
 Building work began in 1937 and by 1938 researchers started working at the site.

 Pre-war activity

-The new facilities were placed under the direction J. G. Robb.
+The new facilities were placed under the direction of J. G. Robb.
 Research under his direction was varied, including a telephone laboratory focusing on audio research, propagation, low noise receivers, radio direction finding and television.
 A specialist component group developed quartz crystals and gas discharge devices.